Reduce the cost of energy in Alaska.

 Target #2: Manage Alaska Intertie for the benefit of Railbelt Consumers.

-Analysis of results and challenges: Owned by AEA, the Alaska Intertie transmission line is a 170-mile long, 345kV transmission line that runs between Willow and Healy.
-It is operated at 138kV.
+Analysis of results and challenges: Owned by the Alaska Energy Authority, the Alaska Intertie transmission line is a 170-mile long, 345 kilovolt (kV) transmission line that runs between Willow and Healy.
+It is operated at 138 kV.

-The Alaska Intertie allows Golden Valley Electric Association (GVEA) in Fairbanks to purchase electricity produced less expensively with lower cost energy such as natural gas and hydroelectric from the Anchorage and Kenai Peninsula utilities.
+The Alaska Intertie allows Golden Valley Electric Association (GVEA) in Fairbanks to purchase electricity produced less expensively with lower cost energy, such as natural gas and hydroelectric from the Anchorage and the Kenai Peninsula utilities.
 This results in savings for GVEA consumers.

 Target #3: No unplanned outages occurred on the Alaska Intertie.